The Cheapest Car Insurance Companies & Quotes (May 2022)

 If you're looking for an alternative to USAA that still provides cheap insurance for military members, GEICO often has good rates as well, thanks to its 15% military discount.
 To make sure you get the best rates, get personalized quotes from at least three car insurance companies.

 USAA has the cheapest average car insurance rates for active military members and veterans.
-And active military members can take advantage of vehicle storage and military installation discounts to get even more savings.
+Policyholders can take advantage of vehicle storage and military installation discounts to receive even more savings.

 How to Get the Cheapest Car Insurance Quotes for You